 Lots of companies (especially startups) attract candidates with impressive-sounding titles that don’t match the job they offer.
 For instance, they might advertise for a CTO or VP to lead a team of just 10–15 engineers.
-They might also want a manager who still spends half their time writing code. ’s limited to management positions.
+They might also want a manager who still spends half their time writing code.
+It’s limited to management positions.
 The same happens for individual contributors.
 For instance, hiring a software engineer with only three years of experience and calling them a senior engineer wouldn’t make sense.
 There are lots of other examples, too.

 Employers can easily manipulate job titles since they don’t cost anything.
 However, titles generally have some meaning in the industry, based on the job’s function.
 For instance, senior engineers are expected to complete complicated projects independently.
 Engineering managers or team lead managers (sometimes called team leads) are responsible for building and leading a team of 6 to 16 engineers.
 Directors usually lead a handful of teams managing managers, while VPs manage bigger organizations based on lines of business or domain.
 CTOs manage technology organizations.